 4. The potential for FLASH proton beam therapy

 While in the simplest terms FLASH is the use of radiation dose rates multiple orders of magnitude higher than conventional dose rates, a number of other factors need to be taken into consideration to elicit the FLASH effect.
 Along with dose rate, these factors include total dose delivered, pulse rate/duration/width/number and total delivery time.
 Another important parameter is the irradiation source, with many of the current FLASH investigations using electron linear accelerators [12,14,15,55,56].
-However, these experimental electron beams are currently limited to treatment of superficial cancers and intraoperative radiation therapy due to the low tissue penetration and limited field size of these low energy beams (~4-20 MeV) [8].
-On the other hand, PBT offers a much greater tissue penetration and allow the irradiation of more deep-seated tumours.
-The advantages of PBT over conventional photon radiotherapy are already widely recognised in the oncology field.
-This is because the majority of the beam energy for protons is deposited in a narrow range called the Bragg peak following a low entrance dose (Figure 1), allowing the precise targeting of the tumour volume whilst sparing normal healthy tissue and organs, which contrasts with photons and electrons [11].
+However, these experimental electron beams are currently limited to treatment of superficial cancers and intraoperative radiation therapy due to the low tissue penetration and limited field size of these beams (~4-20 MeV) [8].
+On the other hand, clinical PBT offers a much greater tissue penetration and allow the irradiation of more deep-seated tumours.
+The significant advantage of PBT over conventional photon radiotherapy is that the majority of the beam energy is deposited in a narrow range called the Bragg peak following a low entrance dose (Figure 1), allowing the precise targeting of the tumour volume whilst sparing normal healthy tissue and organs at risk [11].
 As a result, there has been an increase in the clinical use of PBT with ~150,000 cancer patients being treated to date.
 However, there are still significant biological uncertainties following proton irradiation largely due to the increases in LET at and around the Bragg peak, leading to changes in the DNA damage spectrum and increases in the radiobiological effectiveness [11].
 Radiobiological research has also been impeded by the lack of accessible proton facilities for in vitro and in vivo experimentation.
 Despite this, the promise of proton FLASH has been invested in by multiple companies such as Varian, IBA and Mevion who are funding both the development of FLASH PBT machinery and research [57].

 Figure 1.
 Comparison of depth–dose distribution of photons, protons and electrons relative to a target tumour.
 A spread-out Bragg peak (SOBP) from several modulated proton beams is also shown, but which demonstrates the precise targeting of the tumour using PBT.